 Imagine what will happen with all the teams that miss out – and there will be losers once the dust has settled.
 It could be the New York Knicks, the Los Angeles Clippers, the New Jersey Nets – heck, it could be anyone.

 As for the Knicks, Marc Berman of the New York Post mentions a source stating that New York plans to meet with Mike Miller and Joe Johnson.

 Speaking of Joe Johnson, he’s an interesting case.
 Michael Cunningham of the Atlanta Journal-Constitution reports that the Hawks plan to offer Johnson a max contract.

 Offering a max contract with all these other big names available?
 That may be too hard to pass up.
-Cunningham chooses not to toss in his additional two cents – but if he shares my thoughts here, I think Atlanta would be crazy to do that – and I’m talking crazy like “Lady GaGa in the Yankees clubhouse crazy”.
+Cunningham chooses not to toss in his additional two cents.
+If he shares my thoughts here, I think Atlanta would be crazy to do that.
+I’m talking crazy like “Lady GaGa in the Yankees clubhouse crazy”.

 Maybe a surprise team will come out of the woodwork – or a surprise trade will occur.
 After all, there have been rumors involving another NBA power, the Magic.
 Orlando has emerged in rumors for players such as Gilbert Arenas (from Washington) and Chris Paul (from New Orleans).

 Sure those rumors are fine and dandy – but Brian Schmitz of the Orlando Sentinel seems to discard all of them, hinting that the Magic are likely to only have a few minor changes to pull out of their hat.